 Drink plenty to get rid of water

-Avoid sugar and processed foods
+Avoid sugar and processed products

 Exercise and everyday tips for less water in the body